ansys/DevRelDocs/2024R2_Test/PrePost-scripting-24-R2-cleaned/basic-usage.md

 in scripting see the [Class Reference](prepost-scripting-reference.md).

 > **Note:** Not all Rocky scripting capabilities are currently documented in this scripting
 > manual.
-There are additional classes and functions available for some Rocky post-processing
+There are additional classes and functions available for some Rocky postprocessing
 > features that are documented in the Rocky code itself.
 These can be accessed via the Python Shell.

 ---